songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/02-Secure-Workload/02/_network-policies.md

 ![Cilium editor with backend-ingress-deny Policy](../cilium_editor_1.png)

-Above you see our original policy, we create an new one with the editor now.
+Above you see our original policy, we create a new one with the editor now.

 * Go to <https://editor.cilium.io/>
 * Name the network policy to backend-allow-ingress-frontend (using the Edit button in the center).